List of Valvrave the Liberator characters: H-neun

 H-neun (ハーノイン, Hānoin) is a Dorssian agent.
 He has a bright and violent personality.
 He is a mood maker of troops, although he can be easily provoked.
 Across the series, he discovers Cain's true nature and decides to investigate him suspecting him not to be the man he used to serve.
 After Cain discovers him, the Dorssia soldiers are informed H-neun betrayed them and was executed.
 He has 4 earrings, each representing the color of the hair of his team.
 They are found by X-eins who betrays Cain when learning of the truth behind H-neun's death.
-He is voiced by Mamoru Miyano in Japanese.
+He is voiced by Mamoru Miyano in Japanese and by Roger Craig Smith in English.

 X-eins

 X-eins (イクスアイン, Ikusuain) is a Dorssian agent.
 He is highly respectful of his boss Cain.
 X-eins is a skilled tactician, able to find weaknesses in an enemy after only observing it in battle once developing countermeasures for future battles.
 He is good friends with H-neun and is visibly disturbed after hearing of his betrayal and death.
 Upon receiving H-neun's earring, he hears a recording of the moment when Cain was about to kill H-neun and learns of Cain's true nature.
 After A-drei frees Valvrave pilot Saki Rukino, X-eins joins him and L-elf in revealing the nature of the Magius.
 He dies while fighting his former superior Cain.
-He is voiced by Yoshimasa Hosoya in Japanese.
+He is voiced by Yoshimasa Hosoya in Japanese and by Todd Haberkorn in English.

 Q-vier

 Q-vier (クーフィア, Kūfia) is a Dorssian agent.
 He is a young, radical boy who enjoys war as if it were a game and does not hesitate to kill.
 He looks for any opportunity to fight or kill to the point that he would disobey his superior and even to the point he would kill members of his team as soon as they are shown to be betrayers.
 Unlike other Dorssia soldiers, he is overjoyed with L-elf's betrayal as he uses it as an excuse to kill him.
 During JIOR's mission to reveal the nature of the Magius, he kills Raizo in a one-on-one duel while attempting to kill Akira, but is finally killed by A-drei while trying to fight Unit 04.
-He is voiced by Yūki Kaji in Japanese.
+He is voiced by Yūki Kaji in Japanese and by Bryce Papenbrook in English.